-- Information provided to the PHA or HCV owner or manager: - Must be retained in confidence - Must not be entered into any shared database or provided to any related entity, unless: - The individual consents or requests in writing - It is required for use in eviction or termination proceedings - It is otherwise required by law - For safety and legal reasons surrounding liability to the PHA and harm to a victim, a PHA may want to consider having all VAWA situations handled by a single staff member to limit access and knowledge with regards to the certification process and details regarding the abusive situation. - Notice PIH 2017-08 offers guidance and best practices for proper communication with victims, specifically for avoiding inadvertent disclosure of information and ensuring the safety of the victim.
+- If a tenant inquires or requests any VAWA protections, or represents that they or a household member is a victim, all information provided to the PHA or HCV owner or manager: - Must be retained in confidence - Must not be entered into any shared database or provided to any related entity, unless: - The individual consents or requests in writing - It is required for use in eviction or termination proceedings - It is otherwise required by law

+- For safety and legal reasons surrounding liability to the PHA and harm to a victim, a PHA may want to consider having all VAWA situations handled by a single staff member to limit access and knowledge with regards to the certification process and details regarding the abusive situation. - Notice PIH 2017-08 offers guidance and best practices for proper communication with victims, specifically for avoiding inadvertent disclosure of information and ensuring the safety of the victim.